 WHAT YOU CAN DO ABOUT IT

 Maybe you already know that your dog is reactive to fireworks, or that he doesn’t care at all.
 In either case, it is best to be prepared for the worst.

 - Make sure your tags are up to date AND USE THEM.
-If there was ever a time to have your dog wear a collar with tags all the time, this is it.
+If there was ever a time to have your dog wear a collar with tags, this is it.
 Whether you’re home or away, this is a good last defense to rely on.
-Even if your dog is microchipped, this makes it easier for someone to spot them and hopefully say “hey, that dog is someone’s pet,” instead of disregarding it as a stray.
+Even if your dog is microchipped; it makes it easier for someone to spot them to say – “hey, that dog is someone’s pet,” instead of disregarding it as a stray.
 Make sure your address and phone number are current.

 - Stay at home with your dog.
-If your dog is reactive to blasts, they’re going to do things they wouldn’t normally do, maybe even to the point of hurting themselves to get away.
-You need to be there to make sure they aren’t trying to break through windows or getting into fights with their crate.
+If your dog is reactive to blasts, they’re going to do things they wouldn’t normally do.
+Of course, they may even get to the point of hurting themselves to get away.
+You need to be there to make sure they aren’t trying to break through windows.
+Or, getting into fights with their crate.
 Dogs who wouldn’t normally hop fences will find an extra few feet to their jumping abilities if they think it means survival.

 - Let your dog react.
 If your dog starts getting anxious and barks or whines, let him!
 He doesn’t need the added anxiety from your sudden change of energy towards him.
 Be the calm example of tranquility that your dog needs.
 If he wants to hide somewhere, let him!
 If he normally feels safe in his crate, crate him!
 Overall, let your dog exhibit safe signs of anxiety INSIDE, because once he’s outside, he is going to act differently (see number two).